 Why was the charity started?

-The charity was set-up to give an avenue for people who wanted to help the Osiligi Maasai Warriors’ community in Southern Kenya.
-Most of the Charities activities are in the 100 square miles around the Warriors’ community, but some are across Kenya.
+The charity was started to help the Osiligi Maasai Warriors’ community in Southern Kenya.
+Most of the Charities activities are in the 100 square miles around the Warriors’ community, but some, such as the pump repair project are across Kenya.
 The Warriors tour the UK yearly performing their songs and tribal ceremonies.

 Projects for 2014